Unmet need in severe asthma

 Sub-optimal control of severe asthma

 A study found that approximately 60% of patients with severe asthma remained sub-optimally controlled despite treatment with standard-of-care medications.15 This significant finding was described following a retrospective and prospective analysis of the International Severe Asthma Registry – a data set of 4990 patients receiving GINA Step 5 treatment or with severe asthma remaining uncontrolled at GINA Step 4 (December 2014 to December 2017).
-Poorly controlled asthma was defined in this study according to Asthma Control Test (score 5–15; ‘very poorly controlled’) or Asthma Control Questionnaire (score >1.5; ‘poorly controlled’) categorisations.15
+Poorly controlled asthma was defined in this study according to Asthma Control Test (score 5–15; ‘very poorly controlled’) or Asthma Control Questionnaire (score >1.5; ‘poorly controlled’) categorisations.15 In the same study, 41% of patients experienced at least one or more asthma exacerbations per year despite receiving treatment.15

 To find out more about the current burden and guidelines of severe asthma in the ED, click here.

-Video: Watch Professor Christopher Brightling describe how many patients with severe asthma remain poorly controlled (01:18)
+Video: Watch Professor Christopher Brightling describe how many patients with severe asthma remain poorly controlled (01:03)

 Impact of poorly controlled severe asthma